Monopoles and Landau-Ginzburg Models I: The Seiberg-Witten Equations on

-The first property \ref{K1} will be addressed in the second paper \cite{Wang20} when we set up the cobordism category properly. \ref{K2} is achieved by Theorem \ref{T1.2}.
+The first property \ref{K1} will be addressed in the second paper \cite{Wang20} when we set up the cobordism category properly.
+The second property \ref{K2} is established by Theorem \ref{T1.2}.
 In Section \ref{Sec8}, we address the last property $\ref{K3}$ using a theorem of Taubes.